AvaMGardiner/COMP1000-Introduction-to-Computer-Programming/README.md

 **Programming Assessment**

-Over the course of the semester, I was assigned two programming projects.
-The application of the skills and knowledge acquired from the lectures and tutorials throughout the semester was necessary for the creation of a simple game.
+Throughout the semester, I was assigned two staged programming tasks.
+These tasks required me to apply all the skills I had acquired from the lectures and tutorials to develop simple game.